madejackson/MillControl/subPages/realSetupCM70.md

 8. now you have two wires going out and two wires going into the mill
    1. <img src="./pictures/MillButtonAndPower.png" width="240">

-Second thing which annoyed me was that the arduino needs it own power supply.
-I think it is much more handy if it is connected to the mills voltage circut.
+#### Connecting the Arduino to the voltage curcuit from the mill
-1. To change that I have ordered a 220v to 5v power supply (see hardware page [here](../HardwareRequirements.md)).
+1. To change that I have ordered the "mean well RS 15 5" a 220v to 5v power supply (see hardware page [here](../HardwareRequirements.md)).
 We will see if that works
+2.

 26.12.2021: Work in progress